How Do I Use the Gene-Drug Interaction Chart?

 Why do I sometimes see shaded dots for medications that are in the green “Use as Directed” category?

-When you see shaded dots in the green “Use as Directed” category, it means that although the patient has variation in one or more genes, it is unlikely to impact their response to that particular medication.
+When you see shaded dots in the green “Use as Directed” category, it means that although the patient has variation in one or more genes, it is unlikely to impact their metabolism of that particular medication.
 This could mean that while an enzyme is involved in the metabolism of the medication, its role is not clinically significant enough to warrant a change in dosing.
 For example, buspirone (Buspar®) is metabolized by CYP3A4 and CYP2D6.1–3 Since CYP2D6 plays a very minor role in Buspar® metabolism, variation in this gene will not likely change the way Buspar® is metabolized, and therefore Buspar® will remain in the green category even when CYP2D6 has a shaded dot.

 Another reason a medication in the green category could have shaded dots is that the enzymes involved have opposite phenotypes and therefore compensate for one another.
-For example, vilazodone (Viibryd®) is metabolized by three different enzymes: CYP2C19, CYP3A4, and CYP2D6.4 In the example below, the patient is ultrarapid for CYP2C19, intermediate for CYP2D6, and extensive (normal) for CYP3A4.
+For example, vilazodone (Viibryd®) is metabolized by three different enzymes: CYP2C19, CYP3A4, and CYP2D6.4 In the example below, the patient is ultrarapid for CYP2C19, poor for CYP2D6, and extensive (normal) for CYP3A4.
 Since CYP2C19 and CYP2D6 have phenotypes in opposite directions, the enzymes very likely compensate for one another, and Viibryd® remains in the green category.

 Why are there sometimes no dots for medications in the red “Significant Gene-Drug Interaction” category?